Oreste Candi

 Oreste Candi (27 November 1865 – 4 September 1938) was an Italian luthier.

 Candi was born in Minerbio near Bologna.
 He was the older brother of Cesare Candi, and was the first of the two brothers to apprentice under Raffaele Fiorini (in Bologna).
 He later moved to work in Genoa.

 In 1886, he was already an employee of the Barberis brothers.
 Then, in the last decade of the 19th century, he dedicated himself to the construction of mandolins and guitars with his younger brother Cesare in their own violin making workshop in via dei Servi 54.

 From the 1900s to 1930, Oreste had a workshop at Vico di Ponticello.
 He began making stringed instruments at a relatively late age; the construction of violins before 1915 was sporadic.

 'The most interesting of his works were inspired by the Genova school of the 18th Century which he probably knew from originals and also copies left from Erminio Montefiori.'

-Mention must be made of Oreste Candi's only pupil, Lorenzo Bellafontana, whose production of bowed instruments is not consistent, interspersed as it is with many guitars and repair works, but is nonetheless interesting for the changes in style that those instruments show.
-During the 1950s he made a fair number of ‘Cannon’ violins in the style of Praga that sometimes bear original labels.
-Evidently the tradition of violin making in Genoa continued unbroken.
+It is worthwhile to note Oreste Candi's sole pupil, Lorenzo Bellafontana, whose production of bowed instruments includes both violins and guitars, showcasing a variety of styles.
+In the 1950s, he produced several ‘Cannon’ violins in the style of Prague, some featuring original labels.
+This indicates that the tradition of violin making in Genoa remained strong.
+A significant connection between the past and present is Paganini's ‘Cannon,’ which has been housed in the city's town hall for approximately 150 years.
+This violin serves as a foundational reference for many makers, including Cesare Candi, who maintained a respectful distance from it.

-The single factor that is consistent with modern times and the past is a dark violin that for around 150 years has lain in the city's town hall: Paganini's ‘Cannon’ is the true thread, the obligatory reference point not only for every maker who has considered this violin as a starting point, but also for those makers (like Cesare Candi) who respectfully kept their distance.